under-hill/smith2/README.md

 * Stamps Health Services: 404.894.1420
 * Student Success Center: 404.894.0317

+### Floor Community Expectations

+* **Cleanliness**: Things left in the fridge after one week will be thrown out for groceries, must have name and date attached to food.
+Three to four days will be allowed for leftovers, and over a week for frozen goods.
+Dishes left in the community sink for over 24 hours will be confiscated by Maintenance.
+Clothes in the bathroom should be picked up, no underwear should be left in the showers, and there should be no personal trash left around the on floor.
+An attempt should be made to unclog toilets yourself should you clog them.
+Trash should not be in the stairwells.
+The Lounge should be cleaned up after every use and the community trash cans should not be used for large trash, i.e. pizza boxes.

+* **Quiet Hours**: Quiet Hours will be from 10:30 PM to 8:00 AM on weeknights, and 1 AM to 10 AM on weekends.
+The Lounge will now be a designated study space for all floors except on the weekends from 8PM Friday to 8PM Sunday.

+* **Contact**: For future meetings and events, the preferred way to contact the residents is through Flyers, Email, and GroupMe.
+Any complaints or anonymous reports should be filed through the Smith 2nd Floor website, and once a trend is noticed for a particular area of concern a meeting will be called to address it.

 ### Feedback

 * Feel free to use [this](https://docs.google.com/forms/d/e/1FAIpQLScEfk0yeNIrWU_0kXT6fWnUgYLpwyC5Gr16AxgIEeOZrwiw-w/viewform?usp=sf_link) anonymous Google Form to give us feedback.